The gap phenomenon in parabolic geometries: Introduction

 {\bf Conventions:} We assume throughout that $M$ is a connected manifold.
 When working with real and complex parabolic geometries, our results are formulated in the smooth and holomorphic categories, respectively.
 We use {\em left} cosets and {\em right} principal bundles.
 For a Lie group $G$, we identify its Lie algebra $\fg := \Lie(G)$ with the {\em left}-invariant vector fields on $G$.
-We write $A_\rkg, B_\rkg, C_\rkg, D_\rkg, G_2, F_4, E_6, E_7, E_8$ for the complex simple Lie algebras (see Appendix \ref{App:rep-data}), {\bf or} any complex Lie groups having these as their Lie algebras.
-(In Section \ref{S:specific}, we abuse this notation further by letting it refer to real forms, and specify the precise real form as necessary.)
 Parabolic subalgebras will be denoted $\fp$, $\fq$, and corresponding parabolic subgroups are $P,Q$.

-We always assume that $G$ acts on $G/P$ {\em infinitesimally effectively}, i.e. the kernel of the $G$-action on $G/P$ is at most discrete.
+We always assume that $G$ acts on $G/P$ {\em infinitesimally effectively}, i.e.\ the kernel of the $G$-action on $G/P$ is at most discrete.
 Equivalently, simple ideals of $\fg$ are not contained in $\fg_0$.
 (This avoids situations like $G = G' \times G''$ and $P = P' \times G''$, where the $G''$-action is not visible on $G/P$.)